DaltonSW/daltonsw.github.io/content/projects/aocli.md

 ### Using Go

-*Note: Might not be the most up-to-date version, since this will match to the module version*
+*Note: Might not install the most up-to-date version, since it will go by the overall module version, but you can use the built-in updater after install.*

 Ensure you have `Go` [installed](https://go.dev/doc/install).
 Then, run the following: